alexmurray/ubuntu-security-podcast/content/episode/episode-126.md

     pervasive gpsd is used for handling GPS receivers which are often used for high precision timing or positioning systems (self-driving cars?) - this could have real-world security implications
--   Backported the fix from upstream - note this only affected gpsd >= 3.20 so older versions in 18.04 LTS etc were not affected
+-   Backported the fix from upstream - note this only affected gpsd &gt;= 3.20 so older versions in 18.04 LTS etc were not affected
 -   <https://lwn.net/Articles/865044/>